scottyw/tetromino/README.md

 ### Progress so far ...

-Tetromino is functional enough to play Tetris but there is still something of a todo list ...
+Tetromino is functional enough to play Tetris and Super Mario Land plus it passes some test roms but there is still something of a todo list ...

-Things that work:

-* All instructions are implemented, including flags
-* The fetch-execute architecture is pretty sound
-* V-Blank interrupt implemented
-* LCD is able to display background, window and small sprites
-* The joypad and buttons are connected

-Here is a sample of the todo list:

 * Support for cartridge RAM
-* Implement remaining LCD stuff
-    * Sprite attributes
 * Large sprite support
-* Implement the rest of the interrupts
+* Sprite palette support
-    * Multiple interrupts isn't right at the moment either
+* Multiple interrupts are not handled correctly
-* Full on validation with test ROMs
-    * Use blargg tests or similar to have more confidence that it's all solid
-    * Find the bugs with the current instruction implementations
-* Timer support
+* Alternative clock cycle counting for JP/JR/RET/CALL is not implemented
+* Validation against test ROMs is present but some tests don't pass (and are disabled)
 * Sound

+Tetromino has some fun LCD debugging that colours the display to differentiate sprites from background (from window) and showing how scrolling is implemented.
+I would like to add features like screenshots, snapshotting LCD or emulator state and maybe rewind.

 ### Running

 You'll need a ROM.
 I highly recommend Tetris.
-The main command line option is "-rom" which lets you specify the ROM filename.
+The main command line option is "-f" which lets you specify the ROM filename.
 Run like this:

-    go run cmd/tetromino/main.go -rom /roms/tetris.gb
+    go run cmd/tetromino/main.go -f /roms/tetris.gb

-Other options exist for enabling debug.
+Other options exist including enabling debug.
 List them like this:

     go run cmd/tetromino/main.go -help

 ### Common Errors

-Tetris is playable but I have tested no other ROMs yet, so you'll likely see trouble there.
-Even Tetris probably isn't 100%.
-Still, it's a bit of fun, isn't it?
+Tetromino is not error-free yet.
+You'll see occasional bugs (e.g. flickering on the LCD) caused by timing issues and missing hardware features.
+Some games don't work at all ...

 ### Dependencies